churichard/AutoWake/README.md

-AutoWake
+AutoWake (Android app)
 =========

 An Android app that configures the settings for the Pebble smartwatch app AutoWake.

-The Pebble app can be found here: https://github.com/churichard/Pebble-AutoWake
+The Pebble app can be found here: https://github.com/churichard/AutoWake-Pebble